 The first question that many clients have concerns the possible penalties.
 Unfortunately, it’s impossible to provide an accurate idea of what possible penalties you could be facing due to the significant degree of variation from case to case.
 The possible penalties for a first-time offender are far different from an individual with three prior DUIs who was arrested with a young child in the vehicle (an offense that can be associated with harsher penalties.)

 We recommend speaking with one of our attorneys in a free initial consultation.
-Once we understand the facts in your case, we can offer a more accurate idea of the possible penalties.
-DUI penalties are multi-faceted, often including monetary fines, mandatory court-ordered program enrollment, probation, license suspension or revocation and even jail time in some instances.
+Once we understand the facts in your case, our team will be able to offer a more accurate idea of the possible penalties.
+DUI penalties are multi-faceted, often including monetary fines, mandatory court-ordered license suspension, revocation, and even jail time, along with program enrollment and probation.

 Why Was I Arrested for DUI After Taking My Prescription?

-There are cases where Snohomish County police can arrest a driver who has taken certain prescription medications – medications that have been known to impair one’s ability to drive, even when the drug is taken exactly as-directed by a medical professional.
+There are cases where Snohomish County police can arrest someone who has taken a prescription and then got behind the wheel of their vehicle – medications that have been known to impair one’s ability to drive, even when the drug is taken exactly as-directed by a medical professional.
 Some individuals are at a higher risk of experiencing this type of problem, particularly senior citizens, chronically-ill individuals and individuals suffering from chronic pain.

-In short, if a police officer has reason to believe that a driver could have taken a substance that impairs their driving ability, they may have sufficient grounds for arrest.
-Notably, though, the fact that the case involved a prescription medication can serve as a mitigating factor in your case, particularly if the drug was taken just as the physician prescribed.
+In short, if a police officer has reason to believe that a driver could have taken a prescription or other substance that impaired their ability to drive, it may lead to an arrest.
+Notably, though, since the case involved a prescription medication, it can serve as a mitigating factor in your specific case, particularly if the drug was taken just as the physician prescribed.

-Will I Definitely Lose My License After a DUI?
+Will I Lose My License After Receiving a DUI?

-License suspension and license revocation are amongst the potential penalties for a DUI, but this is not always the case.
-License suspension timeframes usually begin at 90 days, but there are some circumstances where our Snohomish County DUI lawyers can work to help you maintain your driving privileges.
+License suspension and license revocation are amongst the potential penalties for a DUI, but this isn’t always going to be the case.
+License suspension timeframes usually begin at 90 days, but there are some circumstances where our Snohomish County DUI lawyers can work to assist you in keeping your driving privileges.

-It’s possible to appear before The Department of Licensing (DOL) – the department that oversees driver’s licenses – in an administrative hearing.
-In most cases, a driver’s license suspension will go into effect 60 days after the arrest.
-But if you act quickly, you can request an administrative hearing where your attorney can help you present the information in your case.
-The goal is to clear you of any wrong-doing in the eyes of the DOL, eliminating the potential for administrative penalties such as license suspension or revocation.
+It’s possible to appear before The Department of Licensing (DOL) – the department which looks after all driver’s licenses – in an administrative hearing.
+In most cases, a driver’s license suspension will go into effect 60 days following the arrest.
+However, if you act fast, you will be able to request an administrative hearing where your attorney can help you present the information in your case.
+The goal is to put you in the clear of any wrong-doing in the eyes of the DOL, which eliminates the potential for administrative penalties such as revocation or license suspension.

 The DOL does charge a non-refundable $375 fee to request an administrative hearing.
 Some clients may be eligible to seek a fee waiver.

-If the DOL hearing does not conclude in your favor, it may be possible to seek out an ignition interlock driver’s license.
-With this type of restricted license, you will be required to install and utilize an ignition interlock device that only starts the ignition once the driver passes BAC testing.
+If the DOL hearing doesn’t act in your favor, it may be possible to figure out an ignition interlock driver’s license.
+With this type of restricted license, you will be required to utilize and install an ignition interlock device that only starts the ignition once the driver passes BAC testing.

 If a driver is granted an ignition interlock license, SR-22 insurance is required.
 The driver will also need to pay ignition interlock device installation, rental and maintenance fees.